-Furthermore, contribution rules require employers to contribute a certain percentage of premium costs for all employees in order to attain group health coverage.
+Furthermore, insurance carriers’ underwriting contribution rules require employers to contribute a certain percentage of premium costs for all employees in order to attain group health coverage.
 Some businesses struggle to meet these contribution requirements for a variety of financial reasons.

 Problem Solved: Special Open Enrollment Window

 Many employers want to offer coverage to their employees, but are denied because they struggle to meet participation and/or contribution requirements.
-Employers cannot force employees to enroll in coverage unless the employer pays for 100% of the employees’ premiums, which many employers cannot afford.
+Employers cannot force employees to enroll in coverage unless the employer pays for 100% of the employees’ premiums, which many employers cannot afford – especially for major medical policies.
 Even with moderate to generous employer contributions, many employers still find young and lower-income employees waiving coverage.
 This has been even more evident since 2019, with the ACA’s federal Individual Mandate non-compliance penalty reduced to $0.00.
 Although, at least in California, that changed a bit in 2020 when the state implemented its own Individual Mandate, with steep non-compliance penalties for adults and families in California.
 Nevada and many other states do not have a state individual mandate requirement.

 The U.S. Department of Health & Human Services provides final guidance on this in regulation 147.104(b)(1): “In the case of (medical) health insurance coverage offered in the small group market, a health insurance issuer may limit the availability of coverage to an annual enrollment period that begins November 15 and extends through December 15 of each year in the case of a plan sponsor that is unable to comply with a material plan provision relating to employer contribution or group participation rules.”

-If your employer groups are struggling with participation and/or contribution, the Special Open Enrollment Window is the time to enroll them in coverage.
+If your employer groups (in the Small Group market) are struggling with meeting participation and/or contribution requirements, the Special Open Enrollment Window is the time to enroll them in coverage.

 Important ACA Consideration for Applicable Large Employers (ALEs)

-It’s important to note that ALEs with 50+ FTEs are still subject to the ACA’s Employer Shared Responsibility mandate – even when/if the ALE enrolls in coverage during this Special Open Enrollment Window without having to meet standard participation and contribution requirements.
+It’s important to note that Applicable Large Employers (ALEs) with 50+ FTEs are still subject to the ACA’s Employer Shared Responsibility mandate – even when/if the ALE enrolls in coverage during this Special Open Enrollment Window without having to meet standard participation and contribution requirements.

-The Employer Shared Responsibility mandate requires ALEs to offer affordable health coverage to full-time (FT) employees and their dependents to age 26, or face potential non-compliance penalties under IRS Section 4980H.
-The affordability ratio for plans beginning in January 2021 is 9.83%.
-This means a FT employee should not pay more than 9.83% of his or her rate of pay, end-of-year W-2 box 1 income, or of the Federal Poverty Level, on the lowest-cost plan offered by the employer that meets minimum value in order to satisfy the ALE ACA affordability criteria for plan years beginning in 2021.
-The ACA affordability ratio for plan years beginning in 2020 is 9.78%.
+The Employer Shared Responsibility mandate requires ALEs to offer affordable health coverage to full-time (FT) employees and their dependents to age 26, or face potential non-compliance penalties.
+The affordability ratio for plan years beginning in January 2023 is 9.12%.
+This means a FT employee should not pay more than 9.12% of his or her rate of pay, end-of-year W-2 box 1 income, or of the Federal Poverty Level, on the lowest-cost, minimum-value plan offered by the employer (at the employee-only rate) in order to satisfy the ACA employer mandate for plan years beginning in 2023.
+The ACA affordability ratio for plan years beginning in 2022 is 9.61%.

 Most Recent Articles